javimarsal/devtec-guides/Set a consistent cursor theme for nix UI packages/guide-english/REAMDE.md

 - The first part corresponds to `home.pointerCursor` and it contains:
     - `name`, it is the name of the cursor theme.
     - `package`, it is the name of the package that contains the cursor theme.
 So if the package is not installed, Home Manager will it install it for us.
-- The second part beginning with `home.file` indicates the route of the cursor theme that we want to set.
+- The second part beginning with `home.file` indicates the path of the cursor theme that we want to set.

-Save and exit the file with `Ctrl` + `X`, `Y` (to save) and `enter` the save with the same name.
-To finish, downloads  the  Nix  expressions of all subscribed channels:
+Now press `Ctrl` + `O` and `enter` to save the file, and then `Ctrl` + `X` to exit the file.
+To finish, downloads  the  Nix expressions of all subscribed channels (it might no be necessary because we did it previously):
 ```bash
 nix-channel --update
 ```